Lasting Legacy of Pope Francis: A Look at the Influence on History

 In January 2014, Rolling Stone magazine featured Pope Francis on their front cover.

-April 2015: Inauguration of the Jubilee Year of Mercy
+April 2015: Inauguration of the Special Jubilee Year of Mercy

-In his April 2015 papal bull of indiction, Misericordiae Vultus, Pope Francis inaugurated a Special Jubilee Year of Mercy to run from 8 December 2015 to 20 November 2016.
+In April 2015, Pope Francis inaugurated a Special Jubilee Year of Mercy with the papal bull Misericordiae Vultus, scheduled to run from 8 December 2015 to 20 November 2016.

-In November 2015, the music album Wake Up!, consisting of speeches by Pope Francis accompanied by music, was released.
+In November 2015, a music album, Wake Up!, consisting of speeches by Pope Francis accompanied by music was released.

 December 2015: Commencement of the Jubilee Year of Mercy

-2015: Declaration of Saint Gregory of Narek as Doctor of the Church
+2015: Declared Saint Gregory of Narek a Doctor of the Church

-In 2015, Pope Francis declared Saint Gregory of Narek as a Doctor of the Church.
+In 2015, Pope Francis declared Saint Gregory of Narek a Doctor of the Church.

 November 2016: Establishment of the World Day of the Poor

-November 2016: Conclusion of the Jubilee Year of Mercy
+November 2016: End of the Jubilee Year of Mercy

 In 2016, Pope Francis was included in Forbes lists of most powerful people in the world.

-In September 2017, Pope Francis admitted in unscripted remarks that he mishandled the Mauro Inzoli case, stating that as a new pope, he chose the more benevolent sentence but later learned from his mistake.
+In September 2017, Pope Francis admitted that he mishandled the Mauro Inzoli case, saying that as a new pope, "I did not understand these things well and chose the more benevolent of the two sentences but after two years the priest had a relapse.
+I learned from this."

 2018: Revision of Catechism on Death Penalty

-In 2018, Pope Francis revised the Catechism of the Catholic Church to state that the death penalty is 'inadmissible' and that the Church 'works with determination for its abolition worldwide'.
+In 2018, Pope Francis revised the Catechism of the Catholic Church to state that the death penalty is "inadmissible because it is an attack on the inviolability and dignity of the person" and committed the Catholic Church to support worldwide abolition of the death penalty.

-2018: Release of Documentary Pope Francis: A Man of His Word
+2018: Release of Pope Francis: A Man of His Word

 In 2018, the documentary film Pope Francis: A Man of His Word, co-written and directed by Wim Wenders, was released.